Clinical IVF Training and Sign-Off

 5. Objective sign-off standards

 No module should rely on case count alone.
 Case counts and time ranges are guides.
-Final approval should be based on evidence across the five competency domains defined in the table below.
-Throughout Part II, module-level attestation tables refer back to this section rather than restating evidence text, to keep a single canonical definition.
+Final approval should be based on evidence across the five competency domains below.

 | Competency domain | Required demonstration for sign-off |